Calli-ope/snake/README.md

 1. Run the game executable.
 2. Select 'Play' to start the game.
 3. Control the snake using arrow keys.
-4. Collect 🍌 to grow the snake.
+4. Collect bananas to grow the snake.
 5. Avoid collisions with borders and your own tail.
 6. Restart the game to play again, if you hit an obstacle.
 7. Have fun!